top of page

 Yarrow (Achillea millefolium)

-The most delicate clusters of teeny flowers in one big dish like bloom, will attract all manner of species and don’t forget to pick a leaf or two for a cleansing yarrow tea.
+The most delicate clusters of teeny Yarrow flowers in one big dish like bloom, will attract all manner of species and don’t forget to pick a leaf or two for a cleansing yarrow tea.

 Rock Rose.jpg